devnich/unix-shell/README.md

 # Pipes and filters

-The \"Unix Philosophy\" is to combine many small tools that do one job into a processing pipeline.
+The "Unix Philosophy" is to combine many small tools that do one job into a processing pipeline.

 ## Motivating example with `wc`

-FYI, .pdb is Protein Data Bank format
+FYI, `.pdb` is the Protein Data Bank format

 1. Count words in a file using `wc`